Dalrymple-Hay Nature Reserve

-The Dalrymple-Hay Nature Reserve is a protected nature reserve that is located in the northerns suburbs of Sydney, New South Wales, Australia.
+The Dalrymple-Hay Nature Reserve is a protected nature reserve that is located in the northern suburbs of Sydney, New South Wales, Australia.
 The 10.768 ha reserve is situated in the suburb of St Ives, 15 km from the Sydney central business district.

 The reserve is the most significant remnant of the eucalyptus Blue Gum High Forest which dominated much of the shale based forests north of Sydney.
 Only 1% of the original forest remains.
-The reserve is a traditional part of the Aboriginal country, which stretched to the northern shores of Sydney Harbor to Broken Bay in the north.
+The reserve is a traditional part of the Aboriginal country, which stretched from the northern shores of Sydney Harbor to Broken Bay in the north.

 Features

 Average annual rainfall is a relatively high 1400 mm.

 Bush regeneration programs have been implemented for many years.
 Invasive weeds such as privet, large leave privet, trad, lantana and camphor laurel continue to be troublesome.

 Richard Dalrymple-Hay, proposed that this forest area should be preserved, in the 1920s.
 The area was originally part of the hunting grounds of the Kuringgai people.
 Dalrymple-Hay Nature Reserve is listed on the Register of the National Estate.